 What’s the bottom line?

-When you see a question on direct and indirect costs, remember that direct costs are traced to products and that indirect costs are allocated to products.
+When you see cost accounting questions on the BEC section of the CPA exam, remember that direct costs are traced to products and that indirect costs are allocated to products.

 2. Foreign currency